Weekly Paycheck Calculator with Overtime

 When does overtime pay start?

 Under the federal Fair Labor Standards Act (FLSA), overtime pay begins after 40 hours worked in a single workweek for non-exempt employees.
 Some states have additional rules — California requires daily overtime after 8 hours.
 Your employer may also set more generous overtime thresholds.
-This calculator lets you set the regular time limit to match your specific situation.

 What is professional time or nothing rate?